popphp/popphp/README.md

 settings specific to the module.

 Here's an example of a way to inject a module into an application.
-You'll want to register the autoloader with the application so that it can register the modules with the application.
+You'll want to register the autoloader with the application so that it can handle the appropriate loading of the module files and classes withing the application.

 ```php
 // Using Composer's autoloader